 Washed Ashore has also constructed a process that prevents the mass use of seashells by using a technique of cold-moulding, which is more eco-conscious than mass collecting scarce organic materials from the sea.
 We love these tiny, delicate, feminine creations!

 This enchanting brand from Iceland has recently launched their New Sand Collection.
 The humble material inspired the designer, as it’s something found in all nations and represents how tiny individuals create a whole.
-The name of the brand itself is the acronym for Ambition, Understanding, Responsibility, Unity and Mindfulness, and it lives up to these notions: most of the jewellery is handcrafted from recycled gold and silver in the brand’s integrated workshop and atelier in Reykjavik.
+The name of the brand itself is the acronym for Ambition, Understanding, Responsibility, Unity and Mindfulness, and it lives up to these notions: most of their jewelry is handcrafted from recycled gold and silver in the brand’s integrated workshop and atelier in Reykjavik.

-Catbird makes cool, minimalist, recycled gold jewellery for cool girls.
+Catbird makes minimalist, recycled gold jewelry for cool girls.
 It’s definitely delicate, yet durable enough for everyday wear.
 All pieces are handmade from melted-down, existing 14-karat gold, and their ‘Sweet Nothing’ bracelet is a best seller.
 We like it best styled with stacks of ‘Threadbare’ rings from the same collection.

-As you keep exploring Mayfair’s Burlington Arcade, another noteworthy jewellery brand appears: Richard Ogden.
+As you keep exploring Mayfair’s Burlington Arcade, another noteworthy jewelry brand appears: Richard Ogden.
 Choose from a specialised selection of Victorian and Edwardian jewels, or bring your family heirlooms to the brand’s craftsmen, who will then transform them into the dream object of your choice.
 In an age of immediate gratification and haste, the time and care that is dedicated to each bespoke item ensures that Richard Ogden’s remains a bastion of traditional craftsmanship and faultless service.